Biggest remaining need for all 32 NFL teams

 Biggest need: Center

-The Bengals fixed their hole at left tackle after trading for Cordy Glenn, but they still have holes up and down the offensive line.
+The Bengals fixed their hole at left tackle by trading for Cordy Glenn, but they still have holes up and down the offensive line.
 Essentially every spot except left guard is up for grabs, and center Russell Bodine remains a free agent.
-Right tackle Jake Fisher ended his season early last year due to a heart issue, and his spot isn't a lock either, but center remains one of the bigger needs at this point. -- Katherine Terrell
+Right tackle Jake Fisher ended his season early last year because of a heart issue, and his spot isn't a lock either, but center remains one of the bigger needs at this point. -- Katherine Terrell

 Cleveland Browns